yourlostitems/yourlostitems.github.io/README.md

 # Lost Items!

 Welcome to the Lost Items project.
 This is a website that allows users to check their lost items online.
 If a user finds an item that they have lost, they can press the claim button to request the aforementioned item.
-This request will be sent to the administrators of the site for processing.
+This request will be sent to the administrators of the site for processing (all wip).

 ## Features

 - **Item Catalogue**: Users can browse through the lost items in our [catalogue](catalogue/index.html).
 - **Claim Requests**: Users can press a claim button to request a lost item.
 This request is sent to the site administrators for approval (wip).
-- **A Dashboard**: You can see information through the [dashboard](dashboard/index.html).
+- **A Dashboard**: You can see information through the [dashboard](dashboard/index.html) (the dashboard is functional but all functional information is wip).
 - **User Login**: Users need to [login](login/index.html) to be able to claim items (wip).

 ## Installation

-To install and run this project locally, follow these steps:
+To install and run this project locally, follow these four steps:

 1. Clone the repository: `git clone https://github.com/yourlostitems/yourlostitems.github.io.git`
 2. Navigate to the project directory: `cd yourlostitems.github.io`